Skip to navigation Skip to content

 Employment income nil rate period

-Where the carer or their partner’s employment income reduces their fortnightly rate to nil and they remain qualified for CP, the carer may remain current at nil rate for up to 12 consecutive fortnights, retaining access to extras such as the Pension Concession Card (PCC) and Family Tax Benefit (FTB).
+Where the carer or their partner's employment income reduces their fortnightly rate to nil and they remain qualified for CP, the carer may stay current at nil rate for up to 12 consecutive fortnights.
+They will retain access to extras such as the Pension Concession Card (PCC) and Family Tax Benefit (FTB).

 Carers remain qualified for CP if they: